Key Takeaways

 Why Rodent-Proofing Is Essential for Idaho Homeowners

+Rodent-proofing your home means sealing every gap larger than 1/4 inch and cutting off food sources before mice and rats find a way in.
 As Boise's temperatures drop, rodents like mice and rats actively seek warm shelter.
 Your home provides everything they need: warmth, food, and protection from predators.
-Effective rodent-proofing is your best defense against winter infestations.

 Common Rodents in the Treasure Valley